G4brym/R2-Explorer/README.md

 ## Known issues
-Because r2 don't have signed url's the file downloads is made to local storage then it is downloaded as an url This as a limitation of around 2gb of max file
+- Because r2 don't have signed url's the file downloads is made to local storage then it is downloaded as an url.
+This as a limitation of around 2gb of max file
+- Rename files with special characters is not possible [sdk issue](https://github.com/aws/aws-sdk-js/issues/1949)

 ### Compiles and hot-reloads for development
 ```